 Basile said the graduate organizing committee started the signature collection in response to an August 2016 NLRB ruling which determined that graduate students at private universities who work as teaching and research assistants are employees, and are therefore subject to federal labor laws and have the right to unionize.

 “At present, [graduate students] have very little voice in the conditions of our employment,” Basile said.
 “Our stipends don’t amount to a living wage; our benefits don’t include basic necessities like dental care or vision.
 They’re very insufficient benefits for anyone who has a family or tries to start a family while they’re a grad student [at Emory].”

-Basile hopes to file for a vote before the end of the school year, but said it is likely LGS will place “legal obstacles” in the way of unionizing.
-He pointed to Columbia University, which filed a challenge with the NLRB on the grounds of voter coercion after students at the Columbia Graduate School of Arts and Sciences voting overwhelmingly in favor of unionization, according to The New York Times.
+The group hopes to file for a vote before the end of the school year, but said it is likely LGS will place “legal obstacles” in the way of unionizing.
+Basile pointed to Columbia University, which filed a challenge with the NLRB on the grounds of voter coercion after students at the Columbia Graduate School of Arts and Sciences voting overwhelmingly in favor of unionization, according to The New York Times.
 In Basile’s ideal scenario, a graduate student union would be established at Emory by the start of the 2017-18 academic year.

 LGS Dean Lisa Tedesco declined to interview, but wrote in an email to the Wheel that “Emory’s position is that LGS students teach and do research as part of their graduate education – it is part of their professional development.”
 Tedesco’s statement serves as the University’s official response, according to Nancy Seideman, associate vice president for media relations.

 The graduate organizing committee launched a website to inform people about the benefits of a graduate student union and to address concerns such as potential backlash from professors over unionizing.